We are here to help you grow a thriving volunteer community

 There are different government funds to support thriving volunteering and communities across Australia.
-From 2021 – 2026 a source of federal funding to strengthen the capacity of volunteer involving organisations (VIOs), is provided by Department of Social Services (DSS).
+From 2021 – 2026 a source of federal funding to strengthen the capacity of volunteer involving organisations, is provided by Department of Social Services (DSS).

-DSS has partnered with State/Territory Volunteering Peak Bodies like Volunteering WA, who are working with volunteer services throughout regional and metropolitan WA.
-The services are to support volunteer activity of clubs, groups, charities and not-for-profits through a program called Volunteer Management Activity (VMA).
+DSS has partnered with State/Territory volunteering peak bodies like Volunteering WA, who are working with volunteer services throughout regional and metropolitan WA.
+The services are to support volunteer activity of clubs, groups, charities and not-for-profits through a program.

 - breaking down barriers to volunteering faced by priority groups including People with Disabilities, First Nations People and Newly Arrived Migrants.